SQL Server stored procedure if exists update else insert

 END

-In the above script, we have declared 6 input parameters and we are checking the existence of the record using the email and contact parameter.
-And based upon the existence, we are running the update or insert statement.
+We have declared six input parameters in the above script and are checking the record’s existence using the email and contact parameters.
+Based on this fact, we are running the update or insert statement.

-After the execution, the procedure will return a print statement based upon the action performed by the stored procedure.
+After the execution, the procedure will return a print statement based on the action performed by the stored procedure.

 Let’s try to execute this procedure by providing an existing email id and contact number.
 And try to modify the country name for that record.